Downtime Incidents and Status Pages

-An incident is any abnormality that disrupts the service you provide your customers with.
+An Incident is any service disruption your customers faces.
 It could happen due to multiple operational and technical reasons.
-Though incidents are unavoidable for any service provider, it can be dealt with well, turning a bad incident into a memorable customer service experience.
+Though incidents are unavoidable for any service provider, it can be dealt by turning a bad incident into a memorable customer service experience.
 Today most top businesses in the world, understand the importance of always being available to their customers and put effort to ensure 100% website uptime.
 But despite every possible precautionary measure that a business takes, incidents still happen.
 Only well-planned incident communication can help the organization during unexpected situations.

-An incident, typically downtime or outage, matters to all the stakeholders of a business, but primarily the customers.
+An incident, typically downtime or an outage, matters to all the stakeholders of a business, but primarily the customers.
 After all, your customer comes first.
-Not only do they rely on your services for their daily operations, but they also pay you for it; it goes without saying that they have the right to be the first ones alerted when a site goes down.
+Not only do they rely on your services for their daily operations, but they also pay you for it.
+It goes without saying that they have the right to be the first ones to be alerted when a site goes down.
 A survey among IT management professionals revealed that a major IT incident can adversely affect a business within 15 minutes.
 So, keeping incident management systems always on the fly becomes indisputable.
 This is where status pages come in.
-A Statuspage is imperative in communicating an incident with customers and all the stakeholders as it will be the single source of truth everyone is looking at, during an incident.
+A Status Page is imperative in communicating an incident with customers and all the stakeholders as it will be the single source of truth during an incident.